-Swiss minister wants an end to Russia sanctions - SWI swissinfo.ch
+Swiss minister wants an end to Russia sanctions

 The economic sanctions were imposed by the European Union and the United States after Russia’s annexation of Ukraine’s Crimea region in 2014.
 In December 2016, the EU extended these sanctions for a further six months.

-In interviews in two Swiss newspapers on Friday, the Luzerner Zeitung and the St Galler Tagblatt, Schneider-Ammann said the sanctions had shut many Swiss companies out of the Russia market “overnight”.
+In interviews in two Swiss newspapers on Friday, the Luzerner Zeitungexternal link and the St Galler Tagblattexternal link, Schneider-Ammann said the sanctions had shut many Swiss companies out of the Russia market “overnight”.
 The machine and watch sectors had lost 5-10% of their turnover, threatening jobs, he added.

 Speaking from the World Economic Forum’s annual meeting in Davos, Schneider-Ammann did not dispute that a “signal” was needed after Russia’s behaviour in Ukraine, which went against international law – even if the sanctions were considered controversial by some at the time.
 “The fact is, that the political system remains untouched,” he said.